wallaceg-psfc/make_eqdsk_analytic/README.md

 nu_in = beta_p like parameter (see JOPP 2021 paper for details)
 B0 = magnetic field on axis in Tesla

 The script generates a geqdsk output file with the name 'geqdsk_analytic' upon completion.

+The script can be buggy if input parameters go outside typical bounds for tokamak equilibria.
+Users should experiment with input parameters to get a feel for the code before using in an automated manner.

+The heart of the code was originally written by Luca Guazzotto (Auburn U.), and adapted for the GEQDSK format by Greg Wallace (MIT).

+Requires a recent release of MATLAB.
+Tested with R2020b by the author.
+Earlier versions (e.g. R2015b) may not work.